lsy563193/obstacle_detector/README.md

 * `~radius_measure_variance` (double, default 0.001) - measurement variance of obstacles radius (parameter of Kalman Filter),
 * `~radius_process_variance` (double, default 0.001) - process variance of obstacles radius (parameter of Kalman Filter).

-#### 1.3.
+#### 1.4.
 The obstacle_visualizer node
 The auxiliary node which converts messages of type `obstacles_detector/Obstacles` from topic `obstacles` into Rviz markers of type `visualization_msgs/MarkerArray`, published under topic `obstacles_markers`.
-The node uses few parameters to customize the markers:
+The node uses few local parameters to customize the markers:

 * `~circles_color` (int, default: 1) - a color code for circular obstacles (0: black, 1: white, 2: red, 3: green, 4: blue, 5: yellow, 6: magenta, 7: cyan),
 * `~segments_color` (int, default: 1) - as above but for segment obstacles,
 * `~alpha` (double, default: 1.0) - alpha (transparency) value.

-#### 1.4.
-The scans_merger node
-The auxiliary node which converts two laser scans of type `sensor_msgs/LaserScan` from topics `front_scan` and `rear_scan` into a single point cloud of type `sensor_msgs/PointCloud`, published under topic `pcl`.
-The scanners are assumed to be mounted in the same plane, _back-to-back_ (rotated 180 deg) with some separation betweend them.
-Both transformation from `base` frame to `front_scanner` frame and from `base` frame to `rear_scanner` frame must be provided.
-The node uses following local parameters:

-* `~base_frame` (string, default: base) - name of the coordinate frame used for the origin of produced point cloud,
-* `~front_frame` (string, default: front_scanner) - name of the coordinate frame attached to the front scanner,
-* `~rear_frame` (string, default: rear_scanner) - name of the coordinate frame attached to the rear scanner,
-* `~max_unreceived_scans` (int, default: 1) - if one of the scanners stopped providing scans, after this number of missing scans the node will switch from merging to copying points directly,
-* `~omit_overlapping_scans` (bool, default: true) - if some of the points provided by both scans exist on the same angular area, omit them.

 #### 1.5.
 The static_scan_publisher node
 The auxiliary node which imitates a laser scanner and publishes a static, 360 deg laser scan of type `sensor_msgs/LaserScan` under topic `scan`.
 The node is mosty used for off-line tests.